Annual Events in NYC

 New York International Fringe Festival

-For three Saturdays in August, the sounds of honking horns and idling engines will be replaced with contented sighs and the cling-cling of bicycle bells on select streets throughout the City.
-From 7am to 1pm, and from the Brooklyn Bridge to Central Park, Park Avenue and connecting streets will be closed to traffic and open to the public for anything from biking to strolling to dancing.
+Between 7am and 1pm on three August Saturdays, the sounds of honking horns and idling engines will be replaced with contented sighs and the cling-cling of bicycle bells on select streets throughout the City.
+From the Brooklyn Bridge to mid–Central Park, Park Avenue and connecting streets will be closed to traffic and open to the public for anything from biking to strolling to dancing.
 Summer Streets events are great for your health (and the earth's), so check them out.
 Plus, haven't you always wanted to walk right down the middle of Park Avenue, free from the shoulder-bumping sidewalks?

 US Open Tennis